einride/hooks/CONTRIBUTING.md

 # Contributing

-Thanks for showing interest in contributing to Einride Hooks!
+Thanks for showing interest in contributing to `@einride/hooks`!

 ## Adding New Hooks